devonorourke/digitalHeap/hssci/lesson1.md

 **root** --> **Users** --> **do**.
 Organizationally, the output of the `pwd` command showed something termed the **full path**, which is to say, an ordered list of directories (folders) from the most parent (root) directory to whatever your current directory is.
 In other words, `pwd` really just **P**rints the full path to the **W**orking  **D**irectory.

 So `pwd` tells us where we are, but how do we get somewhere else?
-Because the Terminal doesn't just show you all the contents of the current folder you are in, you might need to do something like **L**ist them.
+Because `Terminal` doesn't just show you all the contents of the current folder you are in, you might need to do something like **l**i**s**t them.
 Try typing:
 ```
 ls
 ```